ToniWonKanobi/theoveranalyzed.net/posts/2015/1/31/bigfoot-footnotes-in-squarespace.md

 Here is how to get there:

-1. From the main site editor (with the horizontal panes to the left such as "Pages," "Design," etc.), *choose "Settings"*
+1. From the main site editor (with the horizontal panes to the left such as `Pages`, `Design`, etc.), choose `Settings`
-2. Next, *choose "Advanced"*
+2. Next, `Advanced`
-3. After that, *choose "Code Injection"*
+3. After that, `Code Injection`
-4. In the Header field, on a new line immediately following the `script type="text/javascript"` line, *copy and paste this:*
+4. In the `Header` field, on a new line immediately following the `script type="text/javascript"` line, copy and paste the following:

 	```javascript
 	$.bigfoot(